 Key insights about US consumers from Deloitte’s ConsumerSignals

-Inflation concerns are climbing: The percentage of respondents expecting higher grocery prices next month has increased 16 points since November 2024 (figure 2).
+Seventy-three percent of respondents expect higher grocery prices next month—up 16 points since the start of the year (figure 2).

-Discretionary spending intentions continue to climb, even as households report spending more every month on essential categories like housing, groceries, health care, and transportation (figure 4).
+Spending intentions for nondiscretionary categories continue to rise, including housing, groceries, health care, and transportation (figure 4).

 Steve is the managing director of Deloitte's Consumer Industry Center, Deloitte Services LP.
 He leads a team that conducts research to uncover new ways of thinking, working, and leading within the consumer industry through data and evidence driven analysis.